MicrosoftDocs/bot-docs/articles/includes/snippet-channeldata.md

 | subject       | The email's subject.
 See the channel's documentation for information about field requirements.|
 | toRecipients  | A semicolon (;) delimited string of email addresses to add to the message's To field.|

-There are two types of messages that the user and the bot exchange via the Email channel:

-1. The outgoing messages from the user to the bot.
-1. The incoming messages from the bot to the user.

-Both types of messages may contain a `channelData` activity property populated with a JSON object whose properties are specified in the previous table.
+The outgoing and incoming messages between the user and the bot may have a `channelData` activity that contains a JSON object whose properties are specified in the previous table.
-Notice that some of these properties are optional.

-The snippet below shows an example, in JSON format, of the `channelData` property for an incoming custom email message.
+The snippet below shows an example, in JSON format, of the `channelData` property for an incoming custom email message, from the bot to the user.

 [!INCLUDE [email channelData json](~/includes/snippet-channelData-email.md)]